Please link this guide if you use it as a reference for your own content

 200% – 220%

-Cheap SupportAs much as possible for Burst Spam.
+Cheap SupportAs much as possible for Elemental Burst uptime.

-Do understand that these are assuming various criteria.
+Please understand that these ER requirements assume various criteria.
 Many of these values will fluctuate and likely overestimate with play as enemy count, player ability, and HP particles are not taken fully into account.

 C1 and funneling are other factors as well.